hlmeS/hoomaluo-school/python-data-science/unit_0_setup_intro/README.md

 After running each cell, it should look like this:
 ![Jupyter notebook after running the code](img/jupyter_code_1.png)

+Awesome, feel free to experiment and see what else you can do with it.
+Make sure to remember to use the `Code` type for coding and the `Markdown` type for comments.
+Let's continue on the next tool.

 ## PyCharm Edu

-PyCharm Edu is not only an education tool and learning system, PyChrarm itselft is also a professional development platform for Python.
+PyCharm Edu is not only an education tool and learning system, the PyCharm IDE (integrated development environment) itself is a professional development platform for Python.
 We will provide courses that you can independently complete to learn the class concepts.

 ### Installation
-You will need to download the appropriate PyCharm Edu for your operating system from [this platform](https://www.jetbrains.com/pycharm-edu/download/).
+You will need to download the appropriate PyCharm Edu tool for your operating system from [this platform](https://www.jetbrains.com/pycharm-edu/download/).

 You can jump directly to the download versions using the following links:
 * [Windows 64-bit installer](https://www.jetbrains.com/pycharm-edu/download/download-thanks.html?platform=windows)